The functional form of Mahler conjecture for even log-concave functions in dimension $2$: Introduction

 where $|.|$ stands here for the Euclidean norm in $\R^{n}$, with equality if and only if $\f$ is a positive quadratic form.
 This statement was proved by Ball \cite{B} (see also Artstein-Klartag-Milman \cite{AKM}, Fradelizi-Meyer \cite{FM07} and Lehec \cite{L1, L2} for more general results).
 For $\f(x)=\|x\|_K^2/2$, one has $\L\f(y)=\|y\|_{K^*}^2/2$, thus it is not difficult to see that

 This shows that the functional form indeed implies the geometric form of the inequality.
-We deal in this article with a functional version of Mahler conjecture for even convex functions.
-The following conjecture was stated in \cite{FM08a}.
+We deal, in this article, with the following functional version of Mahler's conjecture for even convex functions, that was stated in \cite{FM08a}.
 We prove it for $n=2$. \begin{conj} Let $n\ge1$ and $\f:\R^n\to\R\cup\{+\infty\}$ be an even convex function such that $0<\int_{\R^{n}}e^{-\f(x)}dx<+\infty$.
-Then
+Then,

 with equality if and only if there exists $c\in\R$ and two Hanner polytopes $K_1\subset F_1$ and $K_2\subset F_2$, where $F_1$ and $F_2$ are two complementary subspaces in $\R^n$, such that for all $(x_1,x_{2})\in F_1\times F_{2}$